10 Best Reasons You Need Quality Red Meat!

 (Pork, "the other white meat," so called by the National Pork Board for an advertising campaign to overcome indoctrination of the public against red meat in favor of chicken and turkey, was recently approved for a 150° drop in the recommended cooking temperature.
 The US Department of Agriculture [USDA] guidelines allow 145° F as measured by a food thermometer, with a three-minute rest time, as a "safe final internal cooking temperature."
 Eatin' After Eden presents serious scientific, and scriptural arguments explaining why this may not be the case after all.)

 Often toddlers and young children will eat tender beef when they won't touch other meats.
-We alternate these nutrient-dense treats at lunch as our main meal: beef, including liver, chicken, cold water fish, turkey, lamb when available, and sometimes meatless main meals using complementary protein.
-Wild game (non-scavenger) is enjoyable and healthy eating as well.
+We alternate these nutrient-dense treats at lunch as our main meal: beef, including liver, chicken, turkey, lamb when available, and sometimes meatless main meals using complementary protein.
+(We no longer consume anything from the plastic-saturated ocean, including sea salt [use Utah salt instead]) Wild game (non-scavenger) is enjoyable and healthy eating as well.
 Breakfast usually includes eggs with cheese or grass-fed beef sausage without nitrates or sugar.

 Additionally, this book explains a great deal about each of the ten reasons listed below for enjoying grass-fed, red meat a couple times per week.
 This book is a good starting place if you are considering vegetarianism or veganism, about which there are two powerful chapters!
 Except for the first two items, this listing is not in order of importance.